markmasterscomedy/btcpayserver-doc/docs/ElectrumWallet.md

 2. In Electrum, Wallet > Wallet Information - copy the **Master Public Key**.
 3. In BTCPay Server, Store Settings > General > Derivation Scheme - Paste the Extended Public Key
 4. Go to Receive tab in Electrum.
 5. Compare the addresses in Electrum and BTCPay Server, they should match.
+To see addresses in Electrum you may have to click request button.
+Expires after values can be ignored.
 6. Confirm the address match in BTCPay.

 ## Step by Step